 Successful completion of individual remediation can include but is not limited to: reading assignments, review of lecture materials or previous case studies, individual focused faculty led tutoring (especially when related to skills deficiencies), and breakout sessions.
 The course director will evaluate the student's proficiency once remediation is completed.
 This could be, but is not limited to, the following: oral question / answer session, written exam, written paper, and written responses to selected examination questions.
-The course director will provide a final re-assessment score related to the remediation process.
+The course director will monitor the student's progress with regards to their remediation and re-evaluate for improvement of contract objectives (remediation plan of action).
 All remediation must be completed as per the discretion of the course director and within the time frame as determined by the course director.